Contributors: Natalie Chau, Lisa Soroka, and Wren Keber

 - Cons: Establishing and operating a health plan is a significantly different endeavor than running a healthcare system.
 An organization that cannot adequately manage its population’s health and the utilization of its members stands to lose money in taking full financial risk for enrolled members.

-In conclusion, before even considering assuming additional financial risk, each provider (e.g., solo, independent, affiliated or system) needs to accurately and objectively pinpoint where it falls on the low to high risk continuum in order to determine its next course of action in the uncertain world of value- based reimbursement.
-Each entity needs to understand if it has all the necessary components and capability to manage those components to be able to deliver high-quality care and effective care management in a cost-efficient manner.
+In conclusion, before even considering assuming additional financial risk, each provider (e.g., solo, independent, affiliated or system) needs to accurately and objectively pinpoint where it falls on the low to high risk continuum in order to determine its next course of action in the uncertain world of value-based reimbursement.
+Each entity needs to understand if it has all the necessary components and the capability to manage them to be able to deliver high-quality care and effective care management in a cost-efficient manner.
 Failure to do so could result in irreparable financial and reputational harm.
 The next article will further the review of provider readiness through a continued discussion of risk-bearing options for physicians, hospitals, and health systems.